Marrakesh is known for

 Rahba Kedima Head here for Moroccan spice blends to pep up your dishes at home.

-Ali Ben Youssef Medersa Inspired craftsmanship makes this medersa (theological college) manna for architecture buffs.
+Ali Ben Youssef Medersa Inspired craftsmanship makes this medersa (school for studying the Quran) manna for architecture buffs.

 Koutoubia Mosque The golden-stone minaret is the city's landmark.